dmuiX/gpu-passthrough-vega-igpu-renoir-cezanne/README.md

   13. install the amd drivers. actually for me the official ones from amd work!
   14. Well yeah if you follow this path you will have a working igpu passthrough
   15.

+  another important step which was necessary for the 5700G:

+  adding a reset_gpu.bat script as logon and a disable_gpu.bat script on shutdown/restart